 Our Curricular Distinctives Summed Up In One Short List

 Here is a quick overview of our core curricula distinctives in each major discipline.
 Keep in mind that we view knowledge as a unity with God at the center.
 Since God is the author of all things, all the parts of the cosmos relate to each other in a unity, including ideas.
 In a good education, therefore, knowledge should be integrated.
 That said, the major disciplines are time-honored ways for exploring, organizing, and elaborating the different facets of creation.

-Rigorous Theological Instruction: Redeemer Classical students will attend weekly chapel and study theology starting with catechism and Bible memorization through a comparative study of world religions and Christian apologetics.
+Rigorous Theological Instruction: Redeemer Classical students will attend daily Matins or Divine Service and study theology starting with catechism and Bible memorization through a comparative study of world religions and Christian apologetics.

 Classic Literature: A rich exposure to the treasures of our literary heritage, from fairy tales, parables, and folk tales in early childhood to the highest-quality literature for young adults.

 High-Expectations Math: With proper instruction, the average young person can complete calculus by the end of high school and thus leave the school ready to engage with and understand any branch of mathematics.

 Discipline-Centered Science: We integrate the wonders of first-hand experience with nature and an academic study of science through biology, chemistry, and physics.